Council Meetings and Agendas

 Council Meeting Livestream

-Council's next Ordinary Meeting is scheduled for 24 November 2021.
-Members of the public are encouraged to watch the Livestream from 9am:
+Council's next Ordinary Meeting is scheduled for Wednesday 25 October 2023 at 9am.
+Members of the public are encouraged to watch the Livestream from 9am.
+The livestream link will be provided the morning of the meeting.

 Recordings of proceedings are not an official record of the meeting, nor do they convey the official minutes of a meeting or the position of the Council.
 The Council takes no responsibility for, and accepts no liability, in the event that live streaming of a meeting, a recording of a meeting, or the Council’s website is unavailable.